thebalaa/chupacabra/README.md

-# Chupacabra / Dracula
+# Chupacabra
 Decentralized Social media built on top of the Matrix Protocol.
-Sucks blood from other social media sites.

 ## install / dev
 you'll need to install `ionic-cli` and `yarn`.